 Concrete transported by loading a truck requires conforming to supplier’s required minimum order.
 The usual concrete truck normally carries 10 cubic yards of concrete.
 In most cases, suppliers need a minimum load order of 5 yards and will make you pay for a “short load” fee for anything less than a full load.
 Loading short will often cost you a couple of dollars more per yard.
 Ask your supplier and check prices as soon as you gather some ideas on how much concrete you have to use.
 To save on costs, a lot of contractors try to set job in order to require 10 yards lots of concrete at a time or in multiples of 10 to save on short load fees.
 To determine the concrete price per yard, simply divide the supplier’s price quote by the number of yards you are ordering.

 Sizes of Concrete Bags:

 Ready-mix concrete can be purchased in bags.
 The size of those bags is typically around 40, 60 and 80 pounds.
 Other sizes can be purchased by the suppliers in various parts of the country.
-The price of an 80 pound bag in year 2010 ranged from $3.50 and $4.
+The price of an 80-pound bag in the year 2010 ranged from $3.50 and $4.
 For every average size, a 27 cubic foot “yard” of concrete works out to ninety 40 pound bags, sixty 60 pound bags and forty-five 80 pound bags.
 Even though concrete is available in a wide variety of bag sizes, it is not difficult to determine how many bags can be used in a cubic yard with only a simple computation.

 The Final Concrete Cost: